coder/coder/docs/admin/architectures/index.md

 - Allocate extra memory if database performance is poor and CPU utilization is low.
 For maximum performance, the entire database should be able to fit in RAM.
-- Utilize faster disk options such as SSDs or NVMe drives for optimal performance enhancement.
+- Utilize faster disk options (higher IOPS) such as SSDs or NVMe drives for optimal performance enhancement and possibly reduce database load.